Isle of Man: Country and Foreign Investment

 Relationship with the EU

-The Isle of Man is not a member of the EU.
-Protocol No 3 of the UK's Treaty of Accession to the UK excludes the island from most of the effects of the Treaty, other than those concerning trade in goods.
+The Isle of Man is not part of the EU.
+Protocol No 3 of the UK's Treaty of Accession to the EEC (now the EU) excludes the island from most of the effects of the treaty, other than those concerning trade in goods.

 The Isle of Man chose to become part of the EU's VAT regime, but is not part of the EU fiscal area in any other respects.
 The island's VAT scheme is largely similar to that of the UK.
 For some types of business activity inside the EU it is an advantage to be within the scope of VAT.